 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-In the 2018–2019 hunt, 556 dolphins were slaughtered and 241 taken captive.
-This doesn't include the elderly, young, sick, and injured dolphins who are unable to keep up with their family during the chase and whose fate is unknown.
+An investigation by the Dolphin Project revealed that in the 2021–2022 hunting season, at least 563 dolphins were taken from their ocean homes.
+Of them, 498 were slaughtered – likely for food or because fishers consider them “pests” – and 65 were kept to be sold to marine abusement parks.
+This doesn’t include the elderly, young, sick, and injured dolphins who are unable to keep up with their family during the chase and whose fate is unknown.

 Please send an e-mail to the Japanese ambassador to the UK urging him to use his influence to help stop the slaughter of dolphins.